diantonioandrea/CLIbrary/docs.md

 * customStyle, str.
 * before, str: A string that gets printed before the output and is unaffected by the output styling.
 * after, str: A string that gets printed after the output and is unaffected by the output styling.

-### Dark mode

-Dark mode has been introduced in version 1.2.0.
-As of that, every handler accepts a boolean "dark" field which enables this dark mode for outputs.